Pakistan National Alliance

-The Pakistan National Alliance (Urdu: پاکستان قومی اتحاد, Acronym: PNA), was a populist and consolidated right and left political alliance, consisting of nine political parties of the country.
-Formed in 1977, the country's leading right-wing parties agreed upon to run a political campaign as a single bloc against the left oriented PPP in the 1977 general elections.
+The Pakistan National Alliance (Urdu: پاکستان قومی اتحاد, Acronym: PNA) was a populist and consolidated right and left political alliance, consisting of nine political parties of the country.
+Formed in 1977, the country's leading right-wing parties agreed upon to run a political campaign as a single bloc against the left-wing socialist Pakistan People's Party (PPP) of Zulfikar Ali Bhutto in the 1977 general elections.

 Despite each parties standing with a different ideology, PNA was noted for its large physical momentum and its right-wing orientation, originally aimed to oppose Prime Minister Zulfikar Ali Bhutto and the PPP.
 Despite its right-wing populist agenda, the alliance performed poorly in the 1977 general election and levelled accusations of rigging the elections.
 After months of spontaneous violent political activism, the martial law came in effect under chief of army staff General Zia-ul-Haq who made call for a political retribution.
 By 1978, the alliance met its end when parties diverged in each of its agenda.
 The left-wing parties later would form the MRD alliance under PPP to oppose President Zia-ul-Haq in the 1980s and the right-wing forming the IDA alliance under PML.

 History

 The PPP came in power politics after the loss of East Pakistan in 1971.
 After uplifting the martial law in 1972 and promulgating the constitution in 1973, the PPP made slow efforts to advance the "Islam and democracy" in the country, but intensified the socialism with a vengeance.
 First and foremost, the nationalisation program was carried out to centralise the large-scale industries, private-sector and commercial corporation to set up the strong state sector.
 Resentment and heavy disapproval came from the elite corporate sector and PPP intensified its public programs at the social circles.
 Although the general elections were to be held on half of 1977, Bhutto made a move and called for holding the general elections on 7 January 1977.

 Early calls for the elections were intended to not give the opposition enough time to make decisions and arrangements for the forthcoming elections.
 Immediately after the announcement, Bhutto started his election campaign and began allotting party tickets to party's candidates.
 Sensing the difficulty of facing PPP alone, the conservative mass began to consolidate when JeI contacting the Pakistan Muslim League (PML) and TeI.
-The other small nine parties too joined the alliance and initially called for ending the era of stagflation in the country and its manifesto was to bring back the 1970 prices.
+The other small parties too joined the alliance and initially called for ending the era of stagflation in the country and its manifesto was to bring back the 1970 prices.

 On social views, the implementation of Islam was its primary election slogan.
 They promised to enforce Islamic laws "Nizam-e-Mustafa" and the Sharia laws.
 The PNA's parties were a conglomerate of diverse views and of contradictory causes and united by common dislike of PPP's autocratic policies: